aleixop/clean_amplicon_datasets/README.md

 # Snakemake workflow to clean amplicon datasets

 This is a pipeline to clean short eukaryotic amplicon datasets processed with dada2.
-It has been fine-tuned for sequences of the V4 region of the 18S ribosomal RNA gene.
-If you need some help using dada2 you can take a look at our [dada2_guidelines](https://github.com/adriaaula/dada2_guidelines).
+It has been fine-tuned for **sequences of the V4 region of the 18S ribosomal RNA gene**.

 ## Summary